brainhack-school2025/analyses_friends_annotations/README.md

 ## Main goal
 The main goal of this brainhack project is to do basic statistical analyses to the friends annotations data and to present the results in the form of visualisations.
 These analyses will provide better context and information about the visual stimuli on different levels of analyses (season, episodes, scenes, segments, frames).
 Ultimately, to understand what happens when humans view multi-modal stimuli like a video, we need descriptions of each stimuli type (visual, transcript, narrative, emotions etc. ).
-With the available annotations in the annotations dataset, that are mainly visual, this project will try to be a good foundation for future inquiry about the other types stimuli modalities.
-Doing cross-modal correlations between the emotions and visuals could be one of the many possible future analyses to better understand video media, tv, cinema and our brains.
+With the available annotations in the annotations dataset, that are mainly visual, this project will try to be a good foundational descripition of the visual data for future inquiry about the other types stimuli modalities.
+With this data description produced, doing cross-modal correlations between the emotions and visuals could be one of the many possible future analyses to better understand video media, tv, cinema and our brains.

 ## Learning goals:
 I plan to use this project to learn how to group data into panda dataframes and use visualisation tools to plot the data included in clean datasets.
 I will also try to learn how to write efficient code using functions.
 Building a website presenting my final analyses is also one of my learning goals.